gloryofrobots/arza/README.md

 ```

 #### Traits
-Trait is unit for code reuse in obin.
+Trait is unit for code reuse in lalan.
 They are simple maps {generic = implementation} and can be used in extend statement
 to share common behaviour between different types

 ```